adityajaiswal094/Stocks/README.md

 ## Setting Up

 1. Download and install PostgreSQL (v13.11) and pgAdmin4 (v7.2) in your system.
-2. Download and install Redis.
+2. Download and install Redis. <!-- Not Required! -->
 3. Download and install Git in your system.
 4. Open your psql terminal and create a DB in your postgres engine named **stocks**.
 Use postgres as your user.